ayanagriffin/portfolio-v2/content/about/about.md

 <b>Currently</b>, I'm an Explore intern at Microsoft!

-<b>In the past</b>, I've attended CS programs at [Google](https://buildyourfuture.withgoogle.com/programs/computer-science-summer-institute/) and [Carnegie Mellon](https://www.cmu.edu/pre-college/academic-programs/sams.html), developed applications with [Trill Project](https://trillproject.com) and [Develop for Good], and studied abroad in Ghana!
+<b>In the past</b>, I've attended CS programs at [Google](https://buildyourfuture.withgoogle.com/programs/computer-science-summer-institute/) and [Carnegie Mellon](https://www.cmu.edu/pre-college/academic-programs/sams.html), developed applications with [Trill Project](https://trillproject.com) and [Develop for Good](https://developforgood.org/), and studied abroad in Ghana!

 <b>Outside of coding</b>, I love playing my kalimba, crocheting, and learning about other cultures.
 I love to chat with new people, so feel free to [say hi!](#contact)